Not long after her first son was born in 2005, Elizabeth began experiencing periodic incontinence, or involuntary urination.

 However, because of the embarrassment factor, most women deal with urinary incontinence in silence.
 This can have a significant impact on their sex life, as well as their overall mental health.

-In a 2017 study of 113 continent and 243 incontinent women aged 30 to 70, researchers found that 53 percent of the incontinent women reported sexual abstinence (defined as more than six months without sexual activity).
+In a of 113 continent and 243 incontinent women aged 30 to 70, researchers found that 53 percent of the incontinent women reported sexual abstinence (defined as more than six months without sexual activity).

 The researchers concluded that women with urinary incontinence were more likely to be sexually abstinent and showed less sexual desire, sexual comfort, and sexual satisfaction than their continent counterparts.
 Though a small sampling, the results confirm what Kennelly and Schimpf report anecdotally.